It was a sudden realization.

 “A couple hours — Eh, maybe two hours.”
 He paused again to think.
-My breath was held.
-“Yea.”
+My breath was held as he continued with a final “Yea.”

-So that was his final answer, which allows you understand that full-scale panic I mentioned earlier: In eight days, Andrew and I were flying to British Columbia to kayak all-day — in a kayaking group for multiple days — with whales around us.
+That was his final answer, which allows you understand that full-scale panic I mentioned earlier: In seven weeks, Andrew and I were flying to British Columbia to kayak all-day — in a kayaking group of skilled kayakers for multiple days — above a very deep ocean with whales under us.

 Clearly, we were vastly underprepared.
 In fact, we were verging on helpless.